Finally, a sourdough rye bread that’s not as heavy in taste or texture as most loaves. You’re welcome.

 Um, 5 minutes hands-on time for a loaf of bread?
 Please.
 That’s nothing.
 Nothing short of a miracle.

 Beautiful burger buns.
 Were ever three words joined in such harmonious sequence?
-And can we add buxom and buttery?
+Actually, let’s add buxom and buttery.

-Every once in a while, along comes a loaf of bread that’s so rustic, so toothsome, so memorable it ruins every other bread experience.
+Every once in a while, along comes a loaf of bread that’s so rustic, so memorable, it ruins every other bread experience.
 Here’s that loaf.

 Enter your email address and get all of our updates sent to your inbox the moment they're posted.
 Be the first on your block to be in the know.

 Hate tons of emails?
 Do you prefer info delivered in a neat, easy-to-digest (pun intended) form?
 Then enter your email address for our weekly newsletter.